lathamfell/AAAH/README.md

 Installation:

 1. Clone or download the code into your home directory on flip.
+It is not necessary to create a subfolder prior to cloning/downloading.

 2. Ensure the code is in this subfolder in your home directory: